-This function only works for active nodes.
+The node must be active.
 If is.active(node) returns false, this function will return NULL.
+Note that the expression node\$Net will return the (possible inactive) NeticaBN object that the node used to belong to.

 The functions NetworkAllNodes() and NetworkFindNode() provide pseudo-inverses for this function.